- November 4, 2025

 About

-Europa Universalis V is a single player and multiplayer strategy game with a historical theme.
+Europa Universalis V is a single player economy management game with economy and historical themes.
 It was developed by Paradox Tinto and was released on November 4, 2025.
 It received positive reviews from critics and mostly positive reviews from players.

 - The game features great depth and complexity in its mechanics, particularly in population management and trade, which integrate elements from previous Paradox titles.